yahappylemon/frontend-mentor-practice/Recipe-page/README.md

-# Frontend Mentor Challenge - Social links profile
+# Frontend Mentor Challenge - Recipe page

 This is a solution to the [Recipe page challenge](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm) on Frontend Mentor.